 3.8 Filament weight (g)

 The filament weight varied significantly among the parental breeds used in the experiment.
-The highest filament weight was recorded in the bivoltine hybrid, FC2 (0.363 g) followed by bivoltine pure breed, CSR2 (0.327 g) while it was least in multivoltine pure breed, UNDER PEER REVIEWPM (0.123 g) (Table 04).
+The highest filament weight was recorded in the bivoltine hybrid, FC2 (0.363 g) followed by bivoltine pure breed, CSR2 (0.327 g) while it was least in multivoltine pure breed, (0.123 g) (Table 4).
 In spite of parental breeds, the duration of spray also had a significant effect on filament weight.
-When the silkworms were fed with diafenthiuron 50 % WP sprayed leaves at 20 DAS had constructed quality cocoons with maximum filament weight of 0.300 g followed by 15 DAS (0.281 g) and least filament weight was recorded in untreated control that was 0.269 g (Table 04).
+When the silkworms were fed with diafenthiuron 50 % WP sprayed leaves at 20 DAS had constructed quality cocoons with maximum filament weight of 0.300 g followed by 15 DAS (0.281 g) and least filament weight was recorded in untreated control that was 0.269 g (Table 4).
 The interaction between parental breeds and duration after spray regarding filament weight was found to be non-significant.
 However, the highest filament weight was recorded in the bivoltine hybrid, FC2 at 20 DAS (0.385 g) and it was recorded least in control of PM (0.116 g) (Table 04).

 3.9 Denier

-The denier is a unit of measurement used to express the thickness of fibres.
-It indicates the weight in grams of 9,000 meters of the fibre.
-The denier measurement is essential in the textile industry to know the fineness of silk threads.
-The result on denier of silkworm as influenced by duration of spray and their interaction during successive rearing period are presented in the (Table 04).
+The result on denier of silkworm as influenced by duration of spray and their interaction during successive rearing period are presented in the (Table 4).

 For denier, significant difference was observed across the parental breeds used in the study.
 The lowest denier was observed in the multivoltine pure breed, PM (2.08) and the highest was recorded in the bivoltine hybrid, FC2 (2.67) followed by FC1 (2.63) (Table 04).The duration after spray also had a significant impact on denier.
 The highest denier was recorded in 20 days after spray (2.56) followed by 15 DAS (2.46).
-The lowest denier was observed in control (2.41) (Table 04).
+The lowest denier was observed in control (2.41) (Table 4).